Free Government iPhone Eligibility – See If You Qualify

 - Only one Lifeline benefit is allowed per household

-- But more than one person can qualify if they are financially independent
+- However, more than one person can qualify if they are financially independent

 Hidden Exceptions